mhtanim2/git/README.md

 # git & github
-notes and tags about git and gitHub
-This is the minimulstic idea about git and github basic infromation
+Notes and tags about git and gitHub.
+This is the minimulstic idea about git and github basic information.